PROFESSIONAL | CORPORATE

 European Architectural History Studies (1978)

-Maren Longhurst (CPHC, LEED AP/BD+C, WELL AP) - Project Manager, Building Science Coordinator
+Maren Longhurst (CPHC, LEED AP/BD+C, WELL AP) - Project Architect, Building Science Coordinator

-Maren manages a busy schedule in our studio as an intern architect and project manager.
-She is particularly interested in high performance architecture and building science, using site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
+Maren is a licensed architect particularly interested in high performance architecture and building science.
+She uses detailed site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
 She holds a Masters in Architecture from Academy of Art University in San Francisco, and is a Certified Passive House Consultant, certified LEED (Leadership in Energy & Environment) professional, and a WELL Accredited Professional (a credential that signifies knowledge in health and wellness in the built environment and specialization in the WELL Building Standard).
-Maren is also on the Passive House Northwest board of directors.
+Maren is also the Northwest U.S. adviser to the Passive House Alliance board of directors.

-Nate Robinson - Project Manager, Communication & Workflow Coordinator
+Nate Robinson - Project Architect, Communication & Workflow Coordinator

 Wendy Nolan - Interior Designer